All good things come to an end.

 COVID-19 uprooted our strongest connection to the anachronistic system of social security numbers, 401ks, and morning commutes.
 It accelerated our already white-hot desire to start rebuilding a society that make sense for us, evidenced by the Great Resignation wave that is in motion now and the rise of the alternative cryptocurrency economy.

-And so we step forward, knowing that the world will continue to turn beneath our feet, that life is a the sum of concurrent cycles, always in motion, that there is no ‘right’ answer, that the only thing constant is change.
+And so we step forward, knowing that the world will continue to turn beneath our feet, that life is the sum of concurrent cycles, always in motion, that there is no ‘right’ answer, that the only thing constant is change.

-But perhaps most importantly, that humanity’s success and progress always has been, and always will be, an iterative process.
+But perhaps most importantly, that humanity’s success and progress has always been, and always will be, an iterative process.